Boiann/boudoir-studio/README.md

   * Below the hero image the user will find a simple description of the following
      content:
-    * (index.html) SEE FOR YOURSELF HOW BEAUTIFUL YOU ARE! - serves as an additional motivator to explore the page further
+    * [Home](https://boiann.github.io/boudoir-studio/index.html "Link to Boudoir Studio home page") - SEE FOR YOURSELF HOW BEAUTIFUL YOU ARE! - serves as an additional motivator to explore the page further
-    * (gallery.html) OUR BODY OF WORK SPEAKS FOR ITSELF... - gives a clue to the gallery content that follows
+    * [Gallery](https://boiann.github.io/boudoir-studio/gallery.html "Link to Boudoir Studio gallery page") - OUR BODY OF WORK SPEAKS FOR ITSELF... - gives a clue to the gallery content that follows
-    * (about.html) MEET OUR TEAM, FIND SOME ANSWERS, SEE TESTIMONIALS... - gives a clue to the page content that follows
+    * [About Us](https://boiann.github.io/boudoir-studio/about.html "Link to Boudoir Studio about us page") - MEET OUR TEAM, FIND SOME ANSWERS, SEE TESTIMONIALS... - gives a clue to the page content that follows

   * Below the content descriptor the user will find "main" content for the each page:
-    * (index.html) What is Boudoir Photography, its history and why should the user consider doing it and why choose this particular Studio
+    * [Home page](https://boiann.github.io/boudoir-studio/index.html "Link to Boudoir Studio home page") - What is Boudoir Photography, its history and why should the user consider doing it and why choose this particular Studio
       Serves as immediate source of essential information for the user, short but to-the-point text.
-    * (gallery.html) Gallery of 12 images as a representation of the photographer's ability and prowess.
+    * [Gallery page](https://boiann.github.io/boudoir-studio/gallery.html "Link to Boudoir Studio gallery page") - Gallery of 12 images as a representation of the photographer's ability and prowess.
       Serves as an Studio's image portfolio, very important in photography-related businesses.
-    * (about.html) Studio team information in a form of short biographies, FaQ section with questions answered and testimonials with one-line reviews.
+    * [About Us page](https://boiann.github.io/boudoir-studio/about.html "Link to Boudoir Studio about us page") - Studio team information in a form of short biographies, FaQ section with questions answered and testimonials with one-line reviews.
       Serves as a way for the user to get to know a team a little bit, answer any questions before the user is required to input them in a query and short testimonials from previous clients used to reassure and motivate future clients.